Georgia lawmakers consider limiting state funds for dual enrollment

 House Bill 444 would limit most high school students to about 30 college credit hours.

-Juniors and seniors would get prefrence, and sophmores could receive state money for career-technical classes, based on standardized tests like the ACT and SAT.
-Freshmen would be cut out all together.
+Juniors and seniors would get preference, and sophomores could receive state money for career-technical classes, based on standardized tests like the ACT and SAT.
+Freshmen would be cut out altogether.

 Some lawmakers still have questions.

-Savannah State Senator Lester Jackson says while it’s important to keep costs down, he’s concerned about which Savannah schools would remain eligible for state funds.
+Savannah state Sen. Lester Jackson says while it’s important to keep costs down, he’s concerned about which Savannah schools would remain eligible for state funds.

 Jackson plans to check with Savannah-Chatham County Public School leaders for their thoughts and concerns.

-They’re encouraging lawmakers to resist any movement to scale back dual enrollment.
+They’re encouraging lawmakers to resist any move to scale back dual enrollment.